 }

-For more information about creating IAM policies, see Creating IAM policies, Example IAM identity-based policies, and IAM JSON policy reference.
+Note: For more information about how to create IAM policies, see Create IAM policies (AWS CLI) and Example IAM identity-based policies.

 aws iam create-policy --policy-name example-policy --policy-document file://example-policy.json